Clopidogrel, 75 mg 30 pcs

 With caution

-– In moderate hepatic impairment with possible predisposition to bleeding (limited clinical experience of use).
+· In moderate liver failure, which may predispose to bleeding (limited clinical experience with use).

-– In mild to moderate chronic renal failure (limited clinical experience of use).
+· For mild to moderate chronic renal failure (limited clinical experience).

-. – In diseases with predisposition to bleeding (especially gastrointestinal and intraocular), and in patients simultaneously taking medications that can cause gastrointestinal mucosal damage (such as ASA and nonsteroidal anti-inflammatory drugs (NSAIDs), including selective cyclooxygenase-2 (COX-2) inhibitors).
+· In diseases in which there is a predisposition to the development of bleeding (especially gastrointestinal and intraocular), and in patients simultaneously taking medications that can cause damage to the mucous membrane of the gastrointestinal tract (such as ASA and nonsteroidal anti-inflammatory drugs (NSAIDs), including selective cyclooxygenase-2 (COX-2) inhibitors).

-– In patients who have an increased risk of bleeding: Due to trauma, surgery, or other pathological conditions, and in patients treated with ASA, heparin, oral anticoagulants, glycoprotein IIb/IIIa inhibitors, NSAIDs, including selective COX-2 inhibitors, or selective serotonin reuptake inhibitors (SSRIs) (see See section “Special Indications”).
+· In patients who have an increased risk of bleeding: due to trauma, surgery or other pathological conditions, as well as in patients receiving treatment with ASA, heparin, oral anticoagulants, glycoprotein IIb/IIIa inhibitors, NSAIDs, including selective COX-2 inhibitors, or selective serotonin reuptake inhibitors (SSRIs) (see section “Special Instructions”).

-– If there is a history of allergic and hematological reactions to other thienopyridines (such as ticlopidine, prasugrel) due to the possibility of cross-reactions (see section “Special Precautions”).
+· If there is a history of allergic and hematological reactions to other thienopyridines (such as ticlopidine, prasugrel) due to the possibility of cross-reactions (see section “Special instructions”).

-– In recent transient cerebral circulation disorder or ischemic stroke (when used concomitantly with ASA, see section “Special Precautions”).
+· If you have recently suffered a transient cerebrovascular accident or ischemic stroke (when used simultaneously with ASA, see section “Special Instructions”).

-very rare – thrombotic thrombocytopenic purpura, aplastic anemia, pancytopenia, agranulocytosis, severe thrombocytopenia, granulocytopenia, anemia;
+very rarely – thrombotic thrombocytopenic purpura, aplastic anemia, pancytopenia, agranulocytosis, severe thrombocytopenia, granulocytopenia, anemia;

 frequency unknown – acquired hemophilia A.

-frequency unknown – cross-sensitivity to other thienopyridines (e.g., ticlopidine, prasugrel);
+frequency unknown – cross-hypersensitivity to other thienopyridines (for example, ticlopidine, prasugrel);

-infrequent – intracranial hemorrhage (several cases with fatal outcome), headache, paresthesias, dizziness;
+uncommon – intracranial hemorrhage (several cases with fatal outcome), headache, paresthesia, dizziness;

 Mental disorders: